avivace/ror2-server/README.md

 ### Known Issues

+- There's no way to make the Server Browser discover and correctly report your server.
+This is probably related to Steamworks not being detected by the server.
+If you manage to make that work while running under Wine, please ping us.
-For some reason, `winecfg` returns before completing the creation of the configuration files, making any subsequent call of `xvfb` fail.
-Current (trash) workaround is to just wait 5 seconds before firing Wine in the virtual framebuffer.
+- For some reason, `winecfg` returns before completing the creation of the configuration files, making any subsequent call of `xvfb` fail.
+The current (trash) workaround is to just wait 5 seconds before firing Wine in the virtual framebuffer.

+### Acknowledgements

+Thanks to [InfernalPlacebo](https://github.com/InfernalPlacebo) for the (unsuccesful, for now) troubleshooting on the server browser feature.

 Built by [Davide Casella](https://github.com/dcasella), [Fabio Nicolini](https://github.com/fnicolini), [Antonio Vivace](https://github.com/avivace)